redwoodjs/redwood/docs/docs/realtime.md

 ## Features

-RedwoodJS Realtime handles the hard parts of a GraphQL Realtime implementation by automatically:
+Realtime handles the hard parts of a GraphQL realtime implementation by automatically:

 - allowing GraphQL Subscription operations to be handled
-- merging in your subscriptions types and mapping their handler functions (subscribe, and resolve) to your GraphQL schema letting you keep your subscription logic organized and apart from services (your subscription my use a service to respond to an event)
+- merging in your subscriptions types and mapping their handler functions (subscribe and resolve) to your GraphQL schema letting you keep your subscription logic organized and apart from services (your subscription may use a service to respond to an event)
 - authenticating subscription requests using the same `@requireAuth` directives already protecting other queries and mutations (or you can implement your own validator directive)
 - adding in the `@live` query directive to your GraphQL schema and setting up the `useLiveQuery` envelop plugin to handle requests, invalidation, and managing the storage mechanism needed
-- creating and configuring in-memory and persisted Redis stores uses by the PubSub transport for subscriptions and Live Queries (and letting you switch between them in development and production)
+- creating and configuring in-memory and persisted Redis stores used by the PubSub transport for subscriptions and Live Queries (and letting you switch between them in development and production)
 - placing the pubSub transport and stores into the GraphQL context so you can use them in services, subscription resolvers, or elsewhere (like a webhook, function, or job) to publish an event or invalidate data
-- typing you subscription channel event payloads
+- typing your subscription channel event payloads
 - support `@defer` and `@stream` directives

 It provides a first-class developer experience for real-time updates with GraphQL so you can easily